arinagoncharova2005/highest-grossing-films/README.md

 # Highest grossing films 🎬

-Website with the information retrieved from the Highest-grossing films wikipedia [page](https://en.wikipedia.org/wiki/List_of_highest-grossing_films#Highest-grossing_films).
+Website for visualization of the information retrieved from the Highest-grossing films wikipedia [page](https://en.wikipedia.org/wiki/List_of_highest-grossing_films#Highest-grossing_films).